MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 2. Pick and extract your reference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For the reference based approch you need, of course, references.
+To pick them follow the next steps:

 1. To use a subvolume within the tomogram as a reference, open the tomogram in imod:

  .. prompt:: bash $